 - Don’t consume alcohol for 24 hours before your appointment

 - Make sure your tattoo artist uses fresh gloves

 - Ensure your skin is properly cleaned before tattooing

 - Care for your tattoo cautiously until it heals

-- Keep an eye on the tattoo even years later
+- Keep an eye on the tattoo, but never get an eye tattoo

 Your Safety Is in Your Hands